-The poll suggests that Moreau currently has the support of around 87.1% of the decided electorate, Caddle the support of 9.2%, and around 3.7% of students planning on voting to reopen nominations.
+The poll suggests that Moreau currently has the support of around 87.1% of the decided electorate, Caddle the support of 9.2%, with around 3.7% of students planning on voting to reopen nominations.

-28.1% of respondents to the poll stated that they were so far undecided as to how they would vote in the University Times Editor race which was significantly lower than in some races and further compoundly the unlikelihood of Caddle being able to close the gap.
+28.1% of respondents to the poll stated that they were so far undecided as to how they would vote in the University Times Editor race which was significantly lower than in some other races and further compounds the unlikelihood of Caddle being able to close the gap.

 As might be expected Caddle’s support among students who indicated that they would vote for right wing parties was considerably higher than on average.
 He polled at 31.7% among this category.